Randy Travis Smiles While Watching Kane Brown Sing “Three Wooden Crosses”

 “Forever one of my favorite covers Kane Brown does!” wrote Twitter user Charlene, who has clearly enjoyed Brown’s past performances of the song.

 Head below to watch Brown sing “Three Wooden Crosses” during the 2021 CMT Artists of the Year event.
+Start the video at the 12:54 second mark to see the performance.

 The camera cut several times to show Travis, who was smiling the whole time.
 You can tell he was proud of Brown’s performance!